hexhowells/onegrad.js/README.md

 </p>

 ### TODO
+- add ability to convert trained pytorch models to onegrad
 - ~~implement backprop for all operations~~
 - ~~add more optimiser functions~~
 - ~~add module class for defining models~~